vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 The three core areas are:

-**Supply, or leadership: factors involved in effective operations**
+**Supply, leadership, operations**
-- topics: incentives, systems, design blueprints, manufacturing, production, product development
+- factors: management, incentives, systems, design blueprints, manufacturing, production, product development
-- agents: employees, management, execution, human resources
+- agents: employees, managers, executives, human resources
 - comment: This dimension deals with company-internal matters.
 Here the company transforms the inputs into outputs.

-**Demand, or strategy: forces influencing the market**
+**Demand, strategy, market**
-- topics: deal, sale, marketing, purchase, brand asset, positioning, exchange, trade, inputs, outputs ...
+- factors: deal, sale, law, marketing, purchase, brand asset, positioning, exchange, trade, inputs, outputs ...
 - agents: customers, suppliers, competition, government, prospect
 - comment: This dimension represents exchange with the outside.
 Here the company inputs and outputs are connected.

-**Capital, or finance: driving business finance and economic climates**
+**Capital, finance, economic climate**
-- topics: financial performance, cost of goods sold, return on ads spend, fixed assets, receivables, R&D, cashflow, debt, equity receivables, cost of capital,  ...
+- factors: financial metrics and performance, cost of capital and goods sold, return on ads spend, fixed assets, receivables, R&D, cashflow, debt, equity receivables, cost of capital,  ...
 - agents: investors, bondholders, CFO
 - comment: I see this dimension as a mainly quantitative or performance measuring, because various inputs and outputs are already part of the demand.
 Capital is different (more liquidity, services), but not sure if enough different.